 The first limiting belief we discussed was the idea that the only way out of the hood is to become a professional athlete or rapper.
 In the FI community, we know this is an alternative fact.

 In this digital age, there are countless ways to make money online.
 If that’s not your thing, you could learn how to create a business in your own community.

 That’s exactly what I have seen someone do recently in a lower-income community ten minutes from my house.
 Mr. Horatio created a coffee shop where financial workshops are hosted.
 Members of the community meet there to talk business!

 A couple of visits ago, I overheard a financial advisor explaining to his client how the S&P 500 works!

 Regardless of your skin color, net worth, or place of birth, you are not inferior to anyone.
-In my experience, the FI community has welcomed members from a diverse background with open arms.
+In my experience, the FI community has welcomed members from diverse backgrounds with open arms.

-A perfect example of this would be Jamila, creator of Journey to Launch, regularly featuring guests from diverse backgrounds on her podcast.
+A perfect example of this would be Jamila, creator of Journey to Launch, who regularly features guests from diverse backgrounds on her podcast.